Richard Peers: Life and career

+The Very Reverend Richard Charles Peers was born in July 1965.
+He is a British Anglican priest who most recently served as the Dean of Llandaff from November 2022 until his retirement in April 2024.

-Peers was born in July 1965.
-For eight years he was headteacher of Trinity Church of England School, Lewisham.
+He trained and worked as a teacher before being ordained in 1993.
+He later served as the Head Teacher of Trinity Church of England School, Lewisham.
 He served as curate at St Hilda's, Grangetown, and was made deacon at Petertide 1993, by John Habgood, Archbishop of York, at York Minster, before being ordained priest the following Petertide (4 July 1994), by Gordon Bates, Bishop of Whitby, at St Hilda's.
-After serving in parishes in the Dioceses of York, Portsmouth, Lichfield, and Southwark, he served as Director of Education for the Diocese of Liverpool and as the CEO of Liverpool Diocesan Schools Trust.
-In 2020, he was appointed as Sub-Dean of Christ Church Cathedral, Oxford.
+After serving in parishes in the Dioceses of York, Portsmouth, Lichfield, and Southwark, he spent time as the Director of Education for the Diocese of Liverpool and served as the CEO of the Liverpool Diocesan Schools Trust.

+Appointed in May 2020, he served as the Sub-Dean and residentiary Canon of Christ Church Cathedral, Oxford., where he oversaw cathedral livings, chaired the Cathedral School, and provided pastoral support.

 After his appointment as Dean of Llandaff was announced in September 2022, he was installed as Dean of Llandaff on 20 November.

-He was accused of misconduct under the Clergy Discipline Measure with reference to remarks that he was alleged to have made concerning Martyn Percy, Dean of Christ Church, in the context of the protracted dispute at Christ Church, Oxford that had followed Percy's suspension in 2018.
-In March 2024, Peers was cleared of charges by a panel chaired by Lynsey de Mestre KC.
-He then announced his retirement as Dean of Llandaff on 31 March.
+In March 2024, Peers was cleared of misconduct charges brought under the Clergy Discipline Measure (CDM).
+The allegations were related to statements he was accused of making regarding the former Dean of Christ Church, Dr. Martyn Percy.
+Ten days after being exonerated by the Diocese of Oxford Disciplinary Tribunal, Peers announced his retirement during Easter Sunday services on March 31, 2024, noting that the time was right to step down following the resolution of the saga.

+He lives with his husband, Jim, who is a garden writer.